sazr/crowdsource-housing-reform/proposal_1.md

 **Negative**

 - The RA will make less money per sale in this proposal.
 In the example given above, the RA would make about $200 less or about 0.8% less had the IS taken the biggest offer.
-- If all bidders are PPORB under 45yo's the proposal fails to achieve it's goal of \Highest bid no longer the best bid\.
+- If all bidders are PPORB under 45yo's the proposal fails to achieve it's goal of "Highest bid no longer the best bid".
 In the example given above, John will most likely take the highest bid.
     - In this scenario, it can still be argued that the proposal encouraged John to sell his property in the first case - the impact of which is increasing the supply of properties for sale.
 - PPORB over 45yo and IB can be discouraged engaging in the market at all whilst this proposal is active.
     - In this scenario, it can still be argued that the proposal has reduced the total number of bidders on a given property thus competition for buying properties and only encouraged buyers whose purpose is shelter over investment.